wp-plugins/utubevideo-gallery/readme.txt

 - Thumbnail images for videos are cached on your own website.
 - Annotations are hidden automatically for a movie like experience.
 - Set size of video player
+- Set progress bar color of video player
+- Set starting resolution of videos (480p, 720p, or 1080p)
 - Order video albums by newest or oldest videos first
+- Possiblity of skipping video albums and just display videos
 - Set video thumbnails as either square or rectangle
 - View counts of video albums and videos within a gallery in the backend